Approval-Based Committee Voting under Incomplete Information: Computing Possible Committees

 We now turn to the complexity of $\poscompar{k}$ under non-binary $w$-Thiele rules.
 The next theorem states that $\poscompar{2}$ is NP-complete under $w$-Thiele for every function $w$ whose first three values are pairwise distinct.

 \begin{theorem} Let $w$ be a weight function with $w(2) > w(1) > 0$.
-Then, in the linear model, $\poscompar{2}$ is NP-complete under $w$-Thiele. \end{theorem} \begin{proof} Without loss of generality we have $w(1) = 1$ and $w(2) = 1+x$ where $x > 0$.
-We show two reductions, depending on whether $x \in (0,1]$ or $x > 1$, from \e{exact cover by 3-sets} (X3C), which is the following decision problem: Given a set $U = \set{u_1, \dots, u_{3q}}$ and a collection $E = \set{e_1, \dots, e_m}$ of 3-element subsets of $U$, can we cover all the elements of $U$ using $q$ pairwise disjoint sets from $E$?
-This problem is NP-complete~\citep{DBLP:books/fm/GareyJ79}.
+Then, in the linear model, $\poscompar{k}$ is NP-complete under $w$-Thiele, for all fixed $k \geq 2$. \end{theorem} \begin{proof} We show the hardness for $\poscompar{2}$ here and can extend this to any $k\geq 2$ using \Cref{lem:abcu_extendk}.
+Without loss of generality we have $w(1) = 1$ and $w(2) = 1+x$ where $x > 0$.
+We show two reductions, depending on whether $x \in (0,1]$ or $x > 1$.
+Both reductions are from \emph{exact cover by 3-sets} (X3C), which is the following decision problem: Given a set $U = \set{u_1, \dots, u_{3q}}$ and a collection $E = \set{e_1, \dots, e_m}$ of 3-element subsets of $U$, can we cover all the elements of $U$ using $q$ pairwise disjoint sets from $E$?
+This problem is NP-complete~\citep[Problem~SP2]{GaJo79a}.